Hampton Roads Bridge-Tunnel

 Source: HRBT Expansion Magazine, Excavating Twin Tunnels Is Anything But Boring (May, 2020)

-Contractors planned to process the slurry excavated by the Tunnel Boring Machine on an expanded South Island, where a Separation and Treatment Plant will be constructed to isolate water from solid material.
-The water will be directed through a water treatment plant before being discharged back into the Chesapeake Bay.
-After the Tunnel Boring Machine makes a U-turn at North Island and bores a new hole for the second tunnel, the pumping system will be extended and the slurry will continue to flow to South Island for treatment.
+The sediments from the Yorktown Formation, excavated from within the tunnel, were carried by a slurry piping system back to the South Island.
+A Separation and Treatment Plant there isolated water from solid material.
+The water in the slurry was directed through a treatment plant before being discharged back into the Chesapeake Bay.
+After the tunnel boring machine made its U-turn at North Island and began to bore a new hole for the second tunnel, the pumping system was extended.
+The slurry continued to flow to South Island for treatment.

-North Island, where the Tunnel Boring Machine will make a U-turn, has to be expanded to add two tunnels
+North Island, where the tunnel boring machine made a U-turn, had to be expanded to add two tunnels

-North Island, where the Tunnel Boring Machine will make a U-turn, has to be expanded to add two tunnels
+North Island, where the tunnel boring machine made a U-turn, had to be expanded to add two tunnels

 Source: I-64 Hampton Roads Bridge-Tunnel Expansion Project, Joint Permit Application and Drawings, Appendix L - Materials Management Plan, Rev 2 (Attachment L-2)

-The concrete/steel from the trestles being replaced will be recycled into artificial underwater reefs at Newport News Middle Ground Reef, East Ocean View Reef, Bluefish Rock Reef, and Cabbage Patch Reef.
-Such disposal will require permits from the Virginia Marine Resources Commission.
+The concrete/steel from the trestles being replaced were recycled into artificial underwater reefs at Newport News Middle Ground Reef, East Ocean View Reef, Bluefish Rock Reef, and Cabbage Patch Reef.
+Such disposal required permits from the Virginia Marine Resources Commission.

-material from the trestles being replaced would be recycled into artificial reefs
+material from the trestles being replaced were recycled into artificial reefs

-material from the trestles being replaced would be recycled into artificial reefs
+material from the trestles being replaced were recycled into artificial reefs

 Source: I-64 Hampton Roads Bridge-Tunnel Expansion Project, Joint Permit Application and Drawings, Appendix L - Materials Management Plan, Rev 2 (Figure L-11)

-material excavated by the Tunnel Boring Machine could be barged to the PreCon Marine facility on the Elizabeth River, then trucked to the Dominion Recycling Center
+solid material excavated by the tunnel boring machine could be barged to the PreCon Marine facility on the Elizabeth River, then trucked to the Dominion Recycling Center

-material excavated by the Tunnel Boring Machine could be barged to the PreCon Marine facility on the Elizabeth River, then trucked to the Dominion Recycling Center
+solid material excavated by the tunnel boring machine could be barged to the PreCon Marine facility on the Elizabeth River, then trucked to the Dominion Recycling Center

 Source: ESRI, ArcGIS Online

-The Tunnel Boring Machine was named Mary in honor of Mary Winston Jackson.
+The tunnel boring machine was named Mary in honor of Mary Winston Jackson.
 She was a "computer" for the National Advisory Committee for Aeronautics, and then its successor the National Aeronautics and Space Administration (NASA).
 Her accomplishments in overcoming racial discrimination, segregated in the West Area Computing Unit, and becoming the first black woman to be employed by NASA as an engineer were a key part of the 2016 movie "Hadden Figures."
-NASA had named its headquarters building in Washington, DC after her in 2020.4
+NASA had named its headquarters building in Washington, DC after her in 2020.5

 Source: National Aeronautics and Space Administration (NASA), NASA Names Headquarters After "Hidden Figure" Mary W. Jackson

 The Chesapeake Bay Bridge-Tunnel experienced a delay at the start of its work.
-Contractors needed to move the rip-rap and expand the island at the southern end of the Trimble Shoals Channel to install their Tunnel Boring Machine, which required soft soil for its excavation work.
+Contractors needed to move the rip-rap and expand the island at the southern end of the Trimble Shoal channel to install their tunnel boring machine, which required soft soil for its excavation work.
 Plans were to drive steel pilings through the large (2-4 ton) granite boulders, to create a coffer dam that would maintain adequate protection against erosion before the rip-rap boulders could be replaced.
 However, the rock layer was deeper and thicker than anticipated; pushing the steel pilings through the boulders was not easy.

 Mary arrived at the end of 2021.
 The 4.5 ton machine was shipped in about 170 pieces, so six months of assembly was required before digging could begin in 2022.

-a model of the future Tunnel Boring Machine, which arrived in Hampton Roads in about 170 pieces that required six months to assemble
+a model of the tunnel boring machine, which arrived in Hampton Roads in about 170 pieces that required six months to assemble

-a model of the future Tunnel Boring Machine, which arrived in Hampton Roads in about 170 pieces that required six months to assemble
+a model of the tunnel boring machine, which arrived in Hampton Roads in about 170 pieces that required six months to assemble

 Source: WVEC, Tunnel boring machine "Mary" officially unveiled for HRBT Expansion Project

-At the Hampton Roads Bridge-Tunnel, the South Island was already wide enough to provide a starting point for excavation by the Tunnel Boring Machine.
-The North Island had to be widened so the Tunnel Boring Machine could be turned around and dig a second tunnel back to the South Island.5
+At the Hampton Roads Bridge-Tunnel, the South Island was already wide enough to provide a starting point for excavation by the tunnel boring machine.
+The North Island had to be widened so the machine could be turned around and dig a second tunnel back to the South Island.6

 South Island will be expanded on the southern end, with two new tunnels plus trestles replaced